 The Lab’s Blog includes postings describing these three workshops and the human-centred design approaches we used.

 Fundamental to this initiative is the role of the Young People’s Leadership Group.
-Six very courageous and committed young people have already stepped forward to work with the Lab staff to oversee and guide the prototype development for the Youth Voices initiative.
+Nine very courageous and committed young people have already stepped forward to work with the Lab staff to oversee and guide the prototype development for the Youth Voices initiative.

 We are committed to documenting all of our activities on this initiative and to sharing as much as we can along the way to support and encourage other innovators in their work.
 To start, we have created subpages to collect the key designs, materials, forms, artifacts, photos and analyses supporting this work.